siam-sk/a11-food-sharing-client/README.md

     *   Users can view a list of their own food requests.
 *   **Responsive Design:** User interface adaptable to various screen sizes using Tailwind CSS and DaisyUI.
 *   **Interactive UI:** Smooth animations and transitions using Framer Motion.
+*   **Dynamic Theming:** Light and dark mode support with a theme toggle to enhance user experience.
 *   **Notifications:** User feedback through toast notifications for actions like login, registration, adding food, etc.
 *   **Private Routes:** Certain pages and functionalities are protected and accessible only to authenticated users.